 Mosel – Fruity German Wines

 The area in the middle Mosel, the best part of their region, is near the village of Brauneberg, on the most famous Juffer-Sonnenuhr.
-The Riesling needs a special soil, a special microclimate.
-And the soil is essential, a light soil, slates, loose slates, and the slates are warming up very fast over the day, keeping the warmness over the night and sending it back to the wines.
+The Riesling needs special soil, a special microclimate.
+And the soil is essential; light soil, slates, loose slates, and the slates warm up very fast over the day, keeping the warmness over the night and sending it back to the wines.

 Rheingau – Riesling Since the 1400s

-Pfalz – the Second Warmest Area of Germany
+Pfalz – the Second Warmest Area in Germany

 Southern Pfalz – Share the Viticultural History with Alsace

 In the southern Pfalz, you find a larger variety of grapes than in the north.
 This is where they share a viticultural history with Alsace.
 Here, you can find the entire Pinot family: Pinot Blanc, Pinot Gris, and Pinot Noir.
 You can also find other grape varieties: Gewürztraminer, Muscat.